FACN1/pod/README.md

 ### Mission Statement
 Remove transaction pain and unnessesary costs in an open, fair, simple and clear flow.

+### What is the Opportunity
+- It's painful to sign up for a proper merchant account in a store
+- Stripe is buggy/too small scale
+- Merchant account doesn't blend with inventory

 ### User Stories

 #### As a store owner I want to: